Liturgical-Calendar/liturgy-components-js/README.md

 Once the `ApiOptions` instance is linked to a `CalendarSelect` instance, the form controls will be dynamically updated based on the selected calendar:
 * The selected calendar's settings will be used to populate the `_epiphanyInput`, `_ascensionInput`, `_corpusChristiInput`, and `_eternalHighPriestInput` select elements, and these will be disabled
 * The options for the `_localeInput` select element will be filtered according to the selected calendar

+> [!NOTE]
+> Currently an `ApiOptions` instance can only to a single unfiltered `CalendarSelect` instance.
+> Linking to dual filtered `CalendarSelect` instances, one that is filtered with National Calendars and another filtered for Diocesan Calendars, is on the roadmap, but not yet fully tested.

 ### WebCalendar